Multi-agent Reinforcement Learning for Cooperative Lane Changing of Connected and Autonomous Vehicles in Mixed Traffic: Introduction

-To address the above issues, we develop a multi-agent reinforcement learning algorithm by employing a multi-agent advantage actor-critic network (MA2C) for multi-AV lane-changing decision making, featuring a novel local reward design that incorporates the safety, efficiency and passenger comfort as well as a parameter sharing scheme to foster inter-agent collaborations.
-The main contributions and the technical advancements of this paper are summarized as follows. \begin{enumerate} \item We formulate the multi-AV highway lane changing in mixed traffic is modeled as a decentralized cooperative MARL problem, where agents cooperatively learn a safe and efficient driving policy. \item We develop a novel, efficient, and scalable MARL algorithm, multi-agent advantage actor-critic network, by introducing a parameter-sharing mechanism and effective reward function design. \item We conduct comprehensive experiments on three different traffic densities and two levels of drivers' behavior modes, and the results show that the proposed approach consistently outperforms several state-of-the-art algorithms in terms of driving safety, efficiency and driver comfort. \end{enumerate}
+To address the above issues, we develop a multi-agent reinforcement learning algorithm by employing a multi-agent advantage actor-critic network (MA2C) for multi-AV lane-changing decision making, featuring a novel local reward design that incorporates the safety, efficiency, and passenger comfort as well as a parameter sharing scheme to foster inter-agent collaborations.
+The main contributions and the technical advancements of this paper are summarized as follows. \begin{enumerate} \item We formulate the multi-AV highway lane changing in the mixed traffic as a decentralized cooperative MARL problem, where agents cooperatively learn a safe and efficient driving policy. \item We develop a novel, efficient, and scalable multi-agent advantage actor-critic network model, by introducing a parameter-sharing mechanism and effective reward function design. \item We conduct a comprehensive empirical study on three different traffic densities and two levels of drivers' behavior modes and compare with other state-of-the-art models to demonstrate the driving safety, efficiency, and driver comfort of our models. \end{enumerate}

 The rest of the paper is organized as follows.
 Section~\ref{section:RELATED WORK} reviews the state-of-the-art dynamics-based and RL/MARL algorithms for autonomous driving tasks.
 The preliminaries of RL and the proposed MARL algorithm are introduced in Section~\ref{section:PROPOSED SCHEMES}.
 Experiments, results, and discussions are presented in Section~\ref{section:NUMERICAL EXPERIMENTS AND DISCUSSION}.
 Finally, we summarize the paper and discuss future work in Section~\ref{section:Conclusion}.